 What else…?

-Anna Correa, Menin’s Communications Director, also shared that the victim passed away in Mount Sinai Hospital in Queens.
+Anna Correa, Menin’s Communications Director, also shared that the victim officially passed away in Mount Sinai Hospital in Queens.
 The cause of death was an accidental drowning.

 An examination by the medical examiner’s office found that the victim had a cardiac arrhythmia, a heart rhythm issue that prompted the death.
 The Medical Examiner’s Office discovered it through genetic testing, postmortem.
 Whether the victim was aware of his condition is not known.